alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 Microsoft’s Conditional Access documentation is extensive, but the specific recommendations are scattered across multiple articles and sections, making it difficult to get a consolidated view.
 This article compiles all of Microsoft’s explicit Conditional Access recommendations from official documentation into one structured, actionable reference.
 Each recommendation includes a direct link to the source material for further context and detail.

 ## Design Guidelines
-These are Microsoft's official planning and implementation recommendations for Conditional Access.
-This section focuses on design principles, operational resilience, policy rollout, and session management — as distinct from specific policy templates, which are covered in the next section.
+This section covers on design principles, operational resilience, policy rollout, and session management — as distinct from specific policy templates, which are covered in the next section.

 ### Design principles
 **Source:** [Plan a Conditional Access deployment](https://learn.microsoft.com/en-us/entra/identity/conditional-access/plan-conditional-access#recommendations)